authgear/authgear-server/docs/specs/pre-authenticated-url.md

 Same as the [Native SSO](https://openid.net/specs/openid-connect-native-sso-1_0.html#name-native-app-authorization-ex).
 With a new supported scope `https://authgear.com/scopes/pre-authenticated-url`.

-## Token Exchange Profile for App Initiated SSO to Web
+## Token Exchange Profile for Pre-Authenticated URL

 This section profiles the OAuth2 Token Exchange [RFC8693](https://datatracker.ietf.org/doc/html/rfc8693) spec and describes the processing rules used to exchange a previous authentication for a Pre-Authenticated URL Token, which can then be used to exchange for an access token stored in a browser cookie for the use of another Web App.